shubham2710/CarPrice-Prediction/README.md

 # CarPrice-Prediction
 * A web application which predict the price of CAR.
-* Deployed with help of Heroku https://carprices-dekho.herokuapp.com/
+* Deployed with help of Heroku- https://carprices-dekho.herokuapp.com/